The complete AI Identity Swap Blueprint — a step-by-step system for shifting AI roles, perspectives, and reasoning.

 Pairs with the Rubber Duck Debugging guide →

 “Adopt the identity of a patient rubber duck.
-Ask me clarifying questions about my logic until the source of the error becomes obvious.”
+Ask me clarifying questions until the source of the error becomes obvious.”

 🧭 Identity Swaps for Decisions